Originally published October 26, 2022, Refreshed July 29, 2024

 With the recent influx of e-scooters and e-bikes in Vancouver, BC, you may be wondering what the difference is between the two.
-Both are great alternative modes of transportation, but they each have their own unique benefits.
+Both are great alternative modes of transportation and they each have their own unique benefits.
 In this blog post, we’ll break down the key differences between e-scooters and e-bikes so you can decide which one is right for you.

 What is an E-Scooter?